-Table 1: Implications of climate change related processes on oxygen dynamics in the coastal and shelf sea environment, including an indication of the timescale over which the process will act and the level of confidence.
+Table 1.
+Potential implications of climate change related processes on oxygen dynamics in the coastal and shelf sea environment, including an indication of the timescale over which the process will act and the level of confidence.

-Process Direction Timescale Confidence Decrease in solubility due to ocean warming Decrease in oxygen concentration in surface and bottom waters Decadal High Increase in stratification due to ocean warming Decrease in oxygen concentration in bottom waters due to reduced mixing Decadal Medium Decrease in nutrient supply due to increased stratification Decrease in phytoplankton growth and amount of organic matter that reaches bottom waters, decrease in oxygen consumption in bottom waters causing a relative increase in oxygen concentration Seasonal Low Increase in biological processes due to ocean warming Net effect unknown due to increase in both oxygen production via photosynthesis and oxygen consumption via respiration and other processes.
-Nutrient availablity not considered Decadal Low Storms Localised change in water column stratification and increase in oxygen concentration due to water column mixing Seasonal Low Resuspension of sediments Increase in organic matter available for oxygen consumption causing a decrease in oxygen concentration Seasonal Low Increased precipitation and river runoff Increase in nutrients will increase the risk of eutrophication and associated decrease in oxygen concentration Annual Low
+Process Direction Timescale Confidence

+Decrease in Decrease in oxygen Decadal High

+solubility due to concentration in surface and

+ocean warming bottom waters

+Increase in Decrease in oxygen Decadal Medium

+stratification concentration in bottom waters

+due to ocean due to reduced mixing

+warming

+Decrease in Decrease in phytoplankton Seasonal Low

+nutrient supply growth and amount of organic

+to the surface matter that reaches bottom

+mixed layer due waters, decrease in oxygen

+to increased consumption in bottom waters

+stratification causing a relative increase in

+oxygen concentration

+Increase in Net effect unknown due to Decadal Low

+biological increase in both oxygen

+processes due to production via photosynthesis

+ocean warming and oxygen consumption via

+respiration and other processes.

+Nutrient availability not

+considered

+Increase in Localised change in water Seasonal Low

+frequency and column stratification and

+intensity of increase in oxygen

+storms concentration due to water

+column mixing

+Resuspension of Increase in organic matter Seasonal Low

+sediments due available for oxygen

+to storms consumption causing a decrease

+in oxygen concentration

+Increased Increase in nutrients will increase Annual Low

+precipitation the risk of eutrophication and

+and river runoff associated decrease in oxygen

+concentration